 Kate has devoted significant time to the representation of pro bono clients.
 She was part of a group of Robinson+Cole attorneys whose legal assistance ultimately allowed a soup kitchen and food pantry to remain open despite attempts by the local municipality to close them.
 She participates in the firm’s successful Domestic Violence Restraining Order Program, which provides free legal services to family violence victims.
 Kate also successfully argued an appeal before the Second Circuit Court of Appeals for a prisoner on a civil rights claim.
 She received the firm’s Pro Bono Service Award in 2013.

 She is a member of the firm’s Data Privacy + Cybersecurity Team, and regularly contributes to the firm’s Data Privacy + Security Insider publication, writing about Family Educational Rights and Privacy Act and Fourth Amendment issues.
 She also contributes to the Health Law Diagnosis blog.

-Kate was selected as a Rising Star to the Connecticut Super Lawyers list in 2016 and 2017.
+Kate was selected as a Rising Star to the Connecticut Super Lawyers list from 2016 to 2018.
 Prior to joining the firm, she served as a law clerk to the Honorable Robert E. Beach of the Connecticut Appellate Court.